If you love a lake vacation, you probably already know that proper planning can be the difference between stress-free fun and all-out chaos.

-If you really want to notch up the cool factor on your upcoming trip, think about ordering personalized, lake-themed apparel and drinkware for your crew.
+If you really want to ramp up the cool factor on your upcoming trip to the lake, think about ordering personalized, lake-themed apparel and drinkware for your crew.
 Family vacation shirts are always a hit and make for wonderful photo opportunities.

 Shirts, hoodies and insulated tumblers are just a few of the items that will have you the envy of everyone on the water.
 Some of the most popular designs and products in the LakeLubbers shop include:

 You may be asking, “What do I need for a week at the lake?”
 From sunscreen to sundresses to super soakers, we’ve got it all covered in a FREE, easy-to-download lake vacation packing list that you can print out and use over and over.

 Since the packing list is pretty comprehensive, we’ll just hit the highlights here.